ravioad/travel_app/README.md

 ## Getting Started

-This is a design concept for a travel app.
+This is a UI design concept for a travel app.

 A few resources to get you started with Flutter project:

 - [Simple Animation used in project](https://pub.dev/packages/simple_animations/versions/1.3.3)